 Every year there are hundreds of people across the country who are killed in trucking accidents.
 In these cases, surviving family members may be able to file a civil wrongful death claim.
 In other cases, victims are on the job at the time of the accident.
 In truck accident death cases, workers’ compensation is available to families of those who died while working.

-At Riddle & Brantley, we strive to ensure that we help the families of victims of these collisions to maximize their recovery and ensure that those left behind are provided for.
+At Riddle & Brantley, our dedicated truck accident attorneys strive to ensure that we help the families of victims of these collisions to maximize their recovery and ensure that those left behind are provided for.

 Civil Wrongful Death Claims in Truck Accident Cases

 Under the North Carolina Wrongful Death Act, the family of a deceased can be entitled to recover various civil remedies from the at-fault driver and/or his employer.
 These can include:

 - Expenses for medical care, including EMS or life-flight